lnurl/luds/spec.md

 ```
 Additionally, a send dialog must include:
 - Domain name extracted from `lnurl` query string.
-- A way to see full metadata in `text` format.
+- A way to see full metadata in `text/plain` format.
 7. Once accepted by user an invoice must be paid.